 Retirement is often the catalyst for property investment in more ways than one.
 As well as people turning to bricks and mortar as a nest egg for their golden years, there is also a growing number of retirees who are developing buy-to-let portfolios in later life.
-So, what are the key things to consider if property is a key part of your retirement plan?
+So, what are the key things to consider when you are thinking of investing in property for retirement?

 Why do people look to property as part of their retirement plans?

 One attraction to investing in bricks and mortar in retirement is being able to see the physical asset, which you can’t in the same way with a pension.
 Even the most senior economist in the UK – Andy Haldane from the Bank of England – stated his preference for property investment as the best way to save for retirement, sparking a debate about whether property or pension was the best route.
 For many, property investment is one aspect of their savings strategy for retirement and, for those who have already stopped working, an attractive way of supplementing their income.

 The best type of property in which to invest depends on your individual circumstances, and depending on how far into retirement you are, what you hope to gain from your investment.